You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 But I'm very, very happy, very proud, frankly, of Senator Cruz.

-Talk about magnanimous and grace we lost to have exited the race even when he was getting urges and calls from folks saying, stay in there, we can't have Donald Trump, keep going.
+Talk about magnanimous agreements we lost to have exited the race, even when he was getting urges and calls from folks saying, stay in there.

 You're almost halfway there.

-He said if there wasn't a path anymore, he would exit the exit the field, and he did that.
+He said he swear, gentlemen, he said if there wasn't a path anymore, he would exit the field.

 Okay.

-Well, I think folks should do some soul searching here and stop at the nonsense of I'm going to vote for Hillary.
+Well, I think folks should do some soul searching here and stop with the nonsense of I'm going to vote for Hillary.

-We vote for Hillary, you get the socialist government you deserve, you get the peevish, shrewish, uh negative uh score-settling Hillary Clinton that you deserve.
+We get the peevish, shrewish, negative, score-settling Hillary Clinton that you deserve.

-She won't call radical Islamic terrorists terrorists, but she called pro-Lake Republicans terrorists.
+She won't call radical Islamist terrorists terrorists, but she called pro-life Republicans terrorists.

 She called what Republicans terrorists?

-I I don't think I we will move we may never see an election cycle like this again in our lifetime.
+I don't think we may never see an election cycle like this again in our lifetime.

-And personally, my my take on this is that I think people are so angry, they're so frustrated, they're so annoyed, especially with Republicans because of their their lack of spine and a backbone to take on the Obama agenda, signing off on five trillion dollars, nearly five trillion in debt when Boehner was speaker, for example, not using the power of the purse, not stopping the things they could have defunded with Obamacare, allowing executive amnesty to go through, no compelling vision.
+They're so annoyed, especially with Republicans because of their lack of spine and a backbone to take on the Obama agenda, signing off on $5 trillion, nearly $5 trillion in debt when Boehner was Speaker, for example, not using the power of the purse, not stopping the things they could have defunded with Obamacare, allowing executive amnesty to go through, no compelling vision.

 Stay outside.